AashishKr27/Sonar-Rock-vs-Mine-Prediction/README.md

-# Hello everyone, this is my first ever project in the journey on Machine Learning
+# Hello everyone, this is my first ever project in the journey of Machine Learning

 # DESCRIPTION :
     -> This is my first project based on Machine Learning